 i hope you realize that hate and prejudice will only make matters worse.

 Co-Captains Jimmy Gamble and the goofy guy who had about as much sense then as he has now with the Lebanon Junior High Colts Homecoming Queen, Jennifer Brewington, 1957.
-If i remember correctly, she wore his ring around her neck, not either of whom was me.
-We won.
+If i remember correctly, she wore his ring around her neck.
+We won the game, finished 8-1.

 he sang inka dinka do;